Quantum Heat Transformers: Quantum heat transformers

-While the primary objective of this work is to model a quantum analogue of the classical transformer, our initial focus is on developing a self-contained minimal qubit model for QHT.
-Self-contained quantum devices, which operate autonomously without requiring external energy sources, hold significant importance in various fields of research and practical applications~\cite{Popescu,Skrzypczyk_2011}.
+While the primary objective of this work is to model a quantum analogue of the classical transformers, our initial focus is on developing a self-contained minimal qubit model for QHT.
+By the term ``self-contained", we refer to systems that require no external work input or external control to operate.
+Instead, the functioning of the quantum heat transformer relies solely on the internal interactions among the qubits and their coupling to the thermal baths.
+This notion of self-containment is consistent with the widely accepted framework introduced by Linden, Popescu, and Skrzypczyk in their seminal work on the self-contained quantum refrigerator~\cite{Popescu}, where the system autonomously extracts heat from a cold bath without external driving or control.
+Also, in Ref.~\cite{Correa2014}, it is shown that heat exchange among three thermal reservoirs enables autonomous cooling without any external work input.
+Moreover, it is also demonstrated that the performance of the absorption refrigerator can be further enhanced through quantum reservoir engineering.
+Similarly, our QHT model operates autonomously, governed entirely by internal interactions and thermal contact, and performs thermal energy redistribution without the need for external work sources.
+Self-contained quantum devices hold significant importance in various fields of research and practical applications~\cite{Popescu,Skrzypczyk_2011}.
 This autonomy enhances their reliability and robustness, particularly in scenarios where access to external power sources is limited or impractical.
 Here, we intend to begin with a self-contained three-qubit protocol, where one qubit serves as a common junction for both the primary and secondary thermal junctions.
 Subsequently, we will explore a four-qubit protocol, wherein the architecture dictates the absence of any shared qubit between the primary and secondary junctions of the transformer.
 As we already mentioned, both types of transformers play crucial roles in various contexts, however, step-down transformers prove to be particularly pertinent to routine activities.
-Consequently, we have chosen to prioritize the step-down configuration as our primary figure of merit for studying different models of QHT.
-Note that, establishing a reverse protocol for step-up models can be seamlessly accomplished using the same approach.
+Consequently, we have chosen to prioritize the step-down configuration as the primary focus for studying different models of QHT.
+Nonetheless, we also present specific cases demonstrating the step-up operation of QHTs.